frankfan007/DataModellingTools/dmt/vdm_tests/README.md

 This VDM B_mapper can be used for the generation the *convert* functions between ASN.1 and `vdm2c` C code for project outside the TASTE environment.
 To do this, in the following are listed the operations to follow:

-- Definition of the data type format in ASN.1 (e.g. `DataTypes.asn`)
+1. Definition of the data type format in ASN.1 (e.g. `DataTypes.asn`)
-- Conversion of the ASN.1 definition `DataTypes.asn` into VDMPP, to this launch the `asn2vdm.sh` script:
+2. Conversion of the ASN.1 definition `DataTypes.asn` into VDMPP, to this launch the `asn2vdm.sh` script:

 `$ asn2vdm.sh DataTypes.asn DataTypes.vdmpp`

-- Launch the `vdm2c` for generating the C code from the VDMPP file (e.g. `DataTypes.vdmpp`) and copy the generated code into `output_dir`
+3. Launch the `vdm2c` for generating the C code from the VDMPP file (e.g. `DataTypes.vdmpp`) and copy the generated code into `output_dir`

+4. Generate the AADL file required from the framework for the generation of the mapping functions between the TVP and ASN.1;
+the genrated AADL architecture is characterized by the following structure:
-- Define a simple AADL, following the structure of `vdm-tests.aadl` where the SUBPROGRAM contains for each type defined in the ASN.1 (e.g. `DataTypes.asn`) one input parameter and one output parameter as reported below (type `NewType`):
+  - SUBPROGRAM containing for each type defined in the ASN.1 file (e.g. `DataTypes.asn`) one input parameter and one output parameter as reported below (type `NewType`):
+  - SUBPROGRAM IMPLEMENTATION describing the implementation in the source language VDM.

+`$ asn2aadlVDM DataTypes.asn VDM_architecture.aadl`

 ```
 SUBPROGRAM mysub